QROPS and International SIPPs – How they impact on you

 There is a saying ‘Don’t let the tax tail wag the investment dog’.
 Investors should be interested in the best strategy to get the highest net return after tax AND fees.

 KEY POINT: If the fees for a tax strategy are higher than the tax saved, then it would be sensible to look at taxed options with lower fees.
-Some clients would have been better off not taking out the supposedly “tax-efficient” investment bond!
+When we review existing products often recommended in the UAE, we discover in 95% of cases that the clients would have been better off not taking out the supposedly “tax-efficient” investment bond!

-The adviser should look at alternative strategies, suggest options to discuss with you, finalising a best solution for you, the client, based on investment, fees and the overall tax liability.
+The adviser should look at alternative strategies, suggest options to discuss with you, finalizing a best solution for you, the client, based on investment, fees and the overall tax liability.

 Key issues / concerns

-The vast majority of expat advisers (differ from regulated French advisers), providing investment or pension investment advice to UK expats, do not have investment licences and are circumventing this by selling insurance wrappers that are expensive and commission laden.
+The vast majority of advisers, providing investment or pension investment advice, do not have investment licences and are circumventing this by selling insurance wrappers that are expensive and commission laden, often from countries outside the UAE.

 What should you be considering?